herrstrietzel/svg-pathdata-getbbox/README.md

 # svg-pathdata-getbbox
-Calculate a path bounding box based on its pathdata.
+Calculates a path bounding box based on its raw pathdata.

 Some libraries fail at parsing all possible shorthand notations – most notably the (quite questionable) ability to concanenate `A` arcto `largeArc`, `sweep` and final point: